ipfs/specs/COMPACT_DENYLIST_FORMAT.md

 (unrelated to the implementation of the parsing/blocking inside IPFS).
 We conciously avoid JSON and other machine formats and opt for text and for space-delimited items in a grep/sed/cut-friendly way.
-For example, we expect that the following should just work accross implementations for blocking something new:
+For example, we expect that the following should just work accross implementations for adding and blocking something new:

 ```
-echo /ipfs/Qmcid >> ~/.config/ipfs/custom.deny
+echo /ipfs/QmecDgNqCRirkc3Cjz9eoRBNwXGckJ9WvTdmY16HP88768 >> ~/.config/ipfs/custom.deny
 ```

 We conciously avoid defining any other API other than expecting implementations to honor blocking what is on the denylist and act accordingly when it is updated.
-Thus, we do not require implementations to provide an HTTP endpoint to modify list items etc. that is outside the scope of this spec, and entirely dependent on what each implementation wants to do and how they want to do it.
+CLI commands or API endpoint to modify list items etc. are outside the scope of this spec.
+Implementations how much information to provide to users when a request for an IPFS object is blocked.

-As a last note, if we take Kubo and the go-ipfs stack as the reference IPFS implementation, we expect the blocking-layer (that is, the introduction of the logic that decides whether an item is blocked or not), to happen cleanly at the `Resolver` and `BlockService` interfaces.
+As a last note, if we take Kubo and the go-ipfs stack as the reference IPFS implementation, we expect the blocking-layer (that is, the introduction of the logic that decides whether an item is blocked or not), to happen cleanly at the `NameSystem`, `path.Resolver` and `BlockService` interfaces (IPNS, IPFS Path and CID blocks respectively).

 This specification corresponds to V1 of the compact list format.
 We have limited the number of features and extensions to a minimum to start working